-2 C/30 CH DA 107

-Introduction to Expanded Functions
+DA 107 2 C/30 CH Introduction to Expanded Functions

-This lecture/laboratory is one of the courses designed to prepare the student to sit for the Registered Dental Assistant examination in the State of Michigan Topics to be included, but not limited to: infection control basics, disease transmission, hazardous waste management, placement and removal of non-metallic temporary restorations,
+Prerequisite: Acceptance into the Dental Assisting Program This lecture/laboratory course is designed to prepare the student to sit for the State of Michigan Registered Dental Assistant (RDA) licensure examination.
+Expanded functions covered as allowed under Michigan law will be taught.
+Topics to be included but not limited to include: Infection control protocol, Disease Transmission, Hazardous waste management.
+Using typodonts the placement of intracoronal temporaries and amalgam restorations.